nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Cons: There is the initial difficulty in picking up and learning CalendarFX's API, and a risk that it might not work out the way we want it to.
 We will also be limited to the features of CalendarFX, and any bug or issues will be inevitably find its way into our system as well.

 We chose alternative 2 and integrated CalendarFX into our app as the possibility of introducing bugs seems small due to it being a well-used and well-tested library.
 Furthermore, the schedule feature will be much more robust and can be implemented much faster as compared with alternative 1.

+**Aspect: How to implement different calendar views such as week view and month view:**

+* **Alternative 1 (current implementation):**  Use CalendarFX's `CalendarView` which is a complete calendar interface.
+    * Pros: Very easy to implement, as most things are done internally by CalendarFX.
+We also benefit from additional features such as their search bar, buttons for navigation, and fancy animations and transitions.
+    * Cons: Each page becomes very small in our GUI, limiting its usefulness for users with smaller screens.
+Furthermore, we have no choice but to display all four of the default calendarFX pages (i.e., day, week, month and year pages), even if we do not want to.

+* **Alternative 2:**  Create our own JavaFX panels for each page for displaying week and month.
+    * Pros: Month view will be slightly bigger, increasing the number of entries that can be seen by a small amount.
+Bugs and inconsistencies in other pages can be avoided as we will have better control what we want to display.
+    * Cons: Much harder to implement, no more fancy transitions or inbuilt buttons, and GUI improvements seem marginal at best.

+Alternative 1 is our preferred choice as its pros and cons seem much better than alternative 2, especially due to its easy of implementation.
+The main difficulty of alternative 1 becoming familiar with the CalendarFX _API_, but this difficulty is also present in alternative 2.

 ### Undo/redo feature